jsonapi-rb/jsonapi-rb.github.io/source/guides/serialization/rendering.html.md

 ## Hanami

-When using jsonapi-rb with Hanami (via the jsonapi-hanami gem), rendering is done by setting options directly on the controller action instance.
+When using jsonapi-rb with Hanami (via the jsonapi-hanami gem), enabling of jsonapi-rb features is opt-in, and is done by including `JSONAPI::Hanami::Action` in your actions.
+Rendering is done by setting options directly on the controller action instance.
 The primary data is set via the `self.body` setter.

 Exposures are available from within the SerializableResource class as instance variables.